UppASD/UppASD-tutorial/content/magnon/magnon.rst

 =========================================

-Tutorial 1: Fe in bcc and fcc crystal structures
+Tutorial 1: bcc Fe at different temperature
 ------------------------------------------------

 Collinear magnon spectra and influence of uniaxial anisotropy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows how to calculate the spin wave spectrum of the standard examples Fe bcc and Fe fcc and to understand the influence of the number of atoms per unit cell on the spectra together with the influence of the uniaxial anisotropy.
-Files are found in Fe folder.
+This example shows how to calculate the spin wave spectrum of the standard example bcc Fe and to understand the influence of the temperature on the spectra together with the influence of the uniaxial anisotropy.
+Files are found in the ``bccFeT1K`` and ``bccFeT300K`` folders.

 Crystal & magnetic structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the lines below with the indicated files, the crystal and magnetic structure are readily available, so that an Fe bcc system is created.
+Using the lines below with the indicated files, the crystal and magnetic structure are readily available, so that a simulation of a  Fe bcc system is set up.

 ::

   simid bccFe100
-  ncell     10        10       10                 System size
+  ncell     20       20      20                   System size
-  BC        P         P         P                 Boundary conditions (0=vacuum, P=periodic) cell      1.00000   0.00000   0.00000
+  BC        P         P         P                 Boundary conditions (0=vacuum, P=periodic) cell         -0.5000000000    0.5000000000    0.5000000000
-            0.00000   1.00000   0.00000
+                0.5000000000   -0.5000000000    0.5000000000
-            0.00000   0.00000   1.00000
+                0.5000000000    0.5000000000   -0.5000000000
-  Sym       0      Symmetry of lattice (0 for no, 1 for cubic, 2 for 2d cubic, 3 for hexagonal)
+  Sym       1                                     Symmetry of lattice (0 for no, 1 for cubic, 2 for 2d cubic, 3 for hexagonal)

   posfile   ./posfile
   momfile   ./momfile
-  exchange   ./jfile
+  exchange  ./jASD2S
   anisotropy ./kfile
-  do_prnstruct 2          Flag to print lattice structure (0=off/1=on/2=print only coordinates)
+  maptype 2

 .. figure:: figures/tutorial1/fig1.png